lfglabs/farcaster-indexer/README.md

 ### account_view

 We check updates to [Farcaster name registry](https://www.farcaster.xyz/docs/the-basics#name-registry) every 5 minutes and reflect user registrations, username transfer, and directory URL changes to our database.
-We scrape directory, proof, and profile URLs at 4000 accounts per hour rate in case there are updates.
+We scrape directory, proof, and profile URLs at 4000 accounts per hour in case there are updates.

 The following fields are available in `account_view`: